iiihassanii/MBTI_expert_ststem/README.md

 # MBTI_expert_ststem
 How to use
 -clone the Repository
-in the Terminal write "./index.py"
+instal experta with 'pip install experta' write "./index.py"